Anghellic

-Anghellic is the third studio album by American rapper Tech N9ne from Kansas City, Missouri.
+Anghellic is the third studio album and national debut studio album by American rapper Tech N9ne from Kansas City, Missouri.
 It was released on August 28, 2001 via Universal Music Group imprint JCOR Entertainment, and was re-released as Anghellic: Reparation in 2003 via Strange Music after conflicts with JCOR Entertainment during its original release.
 The album peaked at number 59 on the Billboard 200.

 In 2001, the song "Tormented" appeared in a scene of the television series Dark Angel, playing for nearly two minutes in the background of a bar scene contained in the season two episode "Two".
 In 2009, Fangoria named it as an iconic horrorcore album.